JustinLungu/TinyML_Predictive_Maintenance/Projects/Arduino/README.md

-The code to deploy the 2 models on Arduino.
+Each folder contains the code to deploy the 2 models on Arduino as well as the models themselves.